What does Halal mean?

 What a Halal diet includes

-A halal diet includes all domestic birds, cattle, sheeps, goats, camels, buck, rabbits, fish & shellfish, locusts, fruit & vegetables, dairy, eggs, pulses, and legumes.
-Of all of these food groups, meat is the most regulated.
+A Halal diet includes all domestic birds, cattle, sheep, goats, camels, buck, rabbits, fish, locusts, fruit & vegetables, dairy, eggs, pulses, and legumes.
+Many Muslims also consider shellfish to be halal, however this view is not shared by all.
+Of all of the above food groups, meat is the most regulated.

-With the exception of fish and locust, the aforementioned animals are only halal if a ritual slaughter takes place.
-This involves reciting God’s name, and quickly and efficiently severing specific arteries with a very sharp knife.
-This is intended to render the animal unconscious and minimise its suffering.
+With the exception of fish, shellfish and locust, the aforementioned animals are only halal if a ritual slaughter takes place.

 What a Halal diet excludes